Bi-Coloured-Python-Rock-Snake/creature/README.md

 start_loop() doesn't work in IPython REPL.
 It works in the PyCharm Console though.
-The reason is that IPython starts the asyncio loop itself.
+The reason is that IPython starts its own asyncio loop.
 The prompt_toolkit used by IPython, also needs an async loop.

 So, for IPython there